Prajan-v/CardioDetect/Milestone_4/documentation/TECHNICAL_DEEP_DIVE.md

 ### 14.1 Why Hash Passwords?

-If hackers steal the database, they get hashes—not passwords.
+If hackers steal the database, they get hashesnot passwords.
 Hashing is **one-way**; you cannot reverse it.

 ### 14.2 PBKDF2 Process

 ```
 "MyPassword123"
-    ↓ + Random Salt
+     + Random Salt
-    ↓ × 600,000 iterations
+      600,000 iterations
 "pbkdf2_sha256$600000$salt$hash..."
 ```